Monitoring the implementation of the Framework Convention for the Protection of National Minorities

 The Framework Convention for the Protection of National Minorities provides for a monitoring system to evaluate how the treaty is implemented in states parties.
 It results in recommendations to improve minority protection in the states under review.

-Monitoring cycles take place every 5 years, in accordance with the following stages:
+Monitoring cycles take place every five years, in accordance with the following stages:

 The monitoring procedure requires each state party to submit a first report within one year following the entry into force of the Convention and additional reports every five subsequent years.